Apalit: Demographics

 In the 2020 census, the population of Apalit, was 117,160 people, with a density of sigfig 117,160/61.47.

 Religion

 Most inhabitants of Apalit are Christian, with a majority professing Catholicism, due to Spanish colonialism and imperialism from the 15th to 19th centuries.
-Other prominent Christian groups include Members Church of God International (MCGI, more popularly known for its program, Ang Dating Daan).
+Other prominent Christian groups include Members Church of God International, Iglesia ni Cristo, and Muslims.

 Catholicism

 Apalit was first established as one of the visitas (mission chapel) under the administration of Convento de Calumpit.

 In 1597, the Augustinian chapter accepted Apalit as House of Order under the advocacy of San Pedro Apostol where Fray Pedro de Vergara OSA as its first parish priest In conjunction with the annual town fiesta, the Libad was established by the Capitan del Pueblo, Don Pedro Armayan-Espíritu y Macam, on June 28, 1844.Libad fluvial procession also reaching Calumpit even today to signify the old relationship of Apalit to its mother town Calumpit where San Juan Bautista is the patron of the Town.

 The first church and convento was constructed under the tenure of Fray Juan Cabello as parish priest from 1641 to 1645.
 Fray Simón de Alarcia built another church made of concrete and tile in 1854–1860, but it was destroyed by a strong earthquake in 1863.
 The present neo-classical church was built under Fray Antonio Redondo, who was assigned to Apalit from 1873 to 1886.

 Father Gallende wrote in La Iglesia de Apalit:

 It was officially inaugurated with solemn ceremonies held successively during the town fiesta from 28 to 30 June of the same year.
 The chronicler remarks that when there was no more sand or bricks, Fr.
 Redondo would ask the fiscal (sacristan) to go around town pealing the bells.
 Preceded by the town bands, he would lead the way towards the riverside with an azafate (a basket or hamper) on his head.
 Unquestioning, the whole town would follow him, and in less than two hours, the masons would have enough sand for two months.
 "The whole town of Apalit helped either with monetary donations, personal service, or with their good wishes."
 The church measures 59 meters long and 14 meters wide.
 The painting was done by a native of Apalit, an industrious pupil of Alberoni.
 The church possesses the qualities of good construction: "solidity, capacity, light and artistic beauty."

 The towers were completed under the guidance of Rev Toríbio Fanjul in 1896.
 In 1989, a major church renovation was initiated by Monsignor Rústico G. Cuevas.